capb90/rock-paper-scissors-game/README.md

 # WEBPACK INITIAL CONFIGS

-Initial configuration of webpack for any JavaScript project that works with this technology.
+Game to explain the basics of javaScript and webpack
 ## Notes

 When downloading or cloning the repository run the following commands in your console.